 Increase Value Proposition

-Partnership marketing is about more than promotions that connect multiple brands.
+A marketing partnership is about more than promotions that connect multiple brands.
 Strategic partnerships can impact everything from advertising to merchandising and product packaging.
 Collaboration at this level can also kickstart joint distribution and sales opportunities.
-As a result, co-marketing combines the power of organizations, increasing the value proposition:
+As a result, this joint marketing partnership combines the power of organizations, increasing the value proposition:

 - Deliver new content